Fiserv (NASDAQ:FISV) Releases FY 2022 Earnings Guidance

-A number of analysts have weighed in on the company.
-Royal Bank of Canada reduced their price target on Fiserv from $144.00 to $130.00 and set an outperform rating for the company in a research report on Thursday, October 28th.
-Rosenblatt Securities reduced their price target on Fiserv from $131.00 to $127.00 and set a buy rating for the company in a research report on Wednesday.
-Citigroup reduced their price target on Fiserv from $132.00 to $126.00 and set a buy rating for the company in a research report on Wednesday, January 26th.
-UBS Group assumed coverage on Fiserv in a research report on Wednesday, November 17th.
-They issued a neutral rating and a $108.00 price target for the company.
-Finally, Mizuho reduced their price target on Fiserv from $160.00 to $155.00 and set a buy rating for the company in a research report on Tuesday, January 25th.
-Seven investment analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $129.81.
+A number of brokerages recently commented on FISV.
+Bank of America dropped their price target on shares of Fiserv from $141.00 to $139.00 and set a buy rating on the stock in a research note on Friday, December 17th.
+Edward Jones raised Fiserv from a hold rating to a buy rating in a report on Thursday, December 16th.
+Wedbush decreased their price objective on Fiserv from $138.00 to $130.00 and set an outperform rating on the stock in a research note on Monday, December 20th.
+Barclays cut their target price on Fiserv from $140.00 to $128.00 and set an overweight rating for the company in a research note on Friday, October 29th.
+Finally, Robert W. Baird reiterated a buy rating and set a $144.00 price target on shares of Fiserv in a research report on Thursday, December 30th.
+Seven equities research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of Buy and a consensus target price of $129.10.

 Fiserv, Inc engages in the provision of financial services technology.
 It operates through the following segments: Merchant Acceptance, Financial Technology, Payments and Network.
 The Merchant Acceptance segment provides commerce enabling solutions and serves merchants of all sizes around the world.
 The Financial Technology segment provides technology solutions needed to run operations, including products and services that enable financial institutions to process customer deposit and loan accounts.